DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/Crazy Ideas.md

 normalising flows is used to go from a simple distribution to a complex distribution.
 Perhaps it could be used to go from an initial distribution to another distribution just advanced in time.

+# Normalizing Flows To make a model that takes inputs as uncertianty distributions and outputs the uncertainty distribution of the output parameter???

 # Data cleaning to get surrogate better than parent model
 [[2024-02-06>09#crazy idea|tarvaniemi]]
 I learned that many of these codes produce unrealistic results, including SOLPS and GENE.